Chris Smith (tight end)

 Christopher Smith (born June 27, 1966) is an American former college football player who was a tight end.
 He began his career with the Arizona Wildcats before transferring to play with the BYU Cougars, earning consensus All-American honors with BYU in 1990.
 Smith was selected by the Cincinnati Bengals of the National Football League (NFL) in the 11th round of the 1991 NFL draft.

-Early years
+Early life

 Smith attended La Cañada High School, where he was an All-California Interscholastic Federation (CIF) in football and track & field.
 In track, he set a school record in the 400 meters with 47.3 seconds.
 Smith also competed on a nationally rank 2 mile relay team with members of the LCHS track team, coached by Pat Logan.
 His spilt time was 1:49.3.
 In football, he played as a wide receiver.
 While at La Cañada he was also a captain of the track team and Most Valuable Player (MVP) of the football team.